dosoco/ClassProjectsMaster/Backend/week02/expressTrain/README.md

-# Express Homework
+# Express Train

 ## Instructions

 1. Create an Express app.

-   - Make a new directory called `express-intro-hw`.
+   - Make a new directory called `expressTrain`.
-   - Navigate inside the `express-intro-hw` folder.
+   - Navigate inside the `expressTrain` folder.
    - Create an `app.js` file in the terminal using `touch`.
    - Initialize a Node.js project in the terminal using `npm init -y`.
    - Open the folder.